-- The primary and backup OLT each communicate with the management system and the management system relays the necessary primary information to the backup OLT.
-This is a slow channel that is more suited for conveying the configuration information rather than dynamic status. - The backup OLT may snoop the upstream transmissions while remaining passive in the downstream.
-This channel requires the backup OLT to be permanently powered up and is functionally limited in a sense of unidirectionality and the lack of acknowledgment. - The primary and backup OLT may communicate via a direct channel similar to that conventionally employed in systems with high service availability requirements.
+- 1) The primary and backup OLT each communicate with the management system and the management system relays the necessary primary information to the backup OLT.
+This is a slow channel that is more suited to conveying the configuration information rather than dynamic status. - 2) The backup OLT may snoop the upstream transmissions while remaining passive in the downstream.
+This channel requires the backup OLT to be permanently powered up and is functionally limited in a sense of unidirectionality and the lack of acknowledgement. - 3) The primary and backup OLT may communicate via a direct channel similar to that conventionally employed in systems with high service availability requirements.
 Such a channel is not currently specified in the PON system context.

-In an XG-PON system with deployed ONU power management functionality, the backup OLT can snoop the power-saving mode status of the ONUs by observing the upstream sleep-request PLOAM messages.
-Upon the protection switching event, the backup OLT can be expected to forcibly wake up the ONUs by setting the forced wakeup indicator (FWI) bit in BW allocation or sending PLOAM messages indicating SA(OFF) in the downstream.
+In an XG-PON system with deployed ONU power management functionality, the backup OLT can snoop the power-saving mode status of the ONUs by observing the upstream sleep-request physical layer operations, administration and maintenance (PLOAM) messages.
+Upon a protection switching event, the backup OLT can be expected to forcibly wake up the ONUs by setting the forced wakeup indicator (FWI) bit in bandwidth allocation (BA) or sending PLOAM messages indicating SA (OFF) in the downstream.
 Then, those ONUs may activate the power-saving mechanism later by negotiating with the backup OLT again.